Search Last Name:

 Both Wesley and Myrtle were born in the Provo, Utah area.
 Their ancestors came to the Salt Lake area in the mid 1800's with the Mormon church, coming from places as far away as Scotland, England, Pennsylvania, West Virginia and Tennessee.
 Each family had very diverse backgrounds but shared one common thread, the teachings of the Mormon church.

 Due to the volume of data available through different sources and the event of human input, errors may exist within the data.
-Errors noted in any personal information regarding living individuals or incorrect information may be reported by clicking on the Submit Corrections button on the site menu.
+Unless a source has been cited for individuals or data, please use at your own risk.
+Please feel free to use the Contact Us link on the menu to send any corrections or comments.